AS much as British expats love the Spanish sun, we miss our British TV.

 The magic boxes offering Sky, Premier League, BBC, ITV, Channel 4, thousands of movies and series, often never arrive once paid for.

-“If the boxes do arrive, you’ll throw something at it and be watching the game in the pub by the second half,” says Pete Molloy from AA Free English TV, who’s been in the industry for 15 years in Spain.
+“If the boxes do arrive, you’ll throw something at it and be watching the game in the pub by the second half because most run on free apps,” says Pete Molloy from AA Free English TV, who’s been in the industry for 15 years in Spain.

 Here are his top three tips to avoid losing your hard-earned cash.

-“If AA Free English TV can warn you against one thing, it is this, be aware of a one-off priced product you see advertised.
-It will fail after a short time, you will be 80-140 euros worse off and frustrated,” says Pete.
+“If AA Free English TV can warn you against one thing it is one-off payment bargains.
+Don’t do it.
+Kodi free apps are unreliable and will fail after a short time – you will be 80-140 euros worse off and frustrated,” says Pete.

 Due to the volatile industry and technology, customers will periodically face issues or demand new channels.